 To be or not to be?
 That is always the question when it comes to Spider-Man and his entry (in this case re-entry) into the Marvel Cinematic Universe (MCU).
 Will he or won’t he?
 Spider-Man: Far From Home is getting a sequel and everything else is up for grabs.
-This is everything we know about the next Spider-Man movie, Spider-Man 3.
+This is everything we know about the next Spider-Man movie, Spider-Man 3: No Way Home.

 The Sony Pictures Universe Of Marvel Characters

 Thankfully, the to be or not to be question has been answered with a resounding TO BE!
 Sony and Disney have put aside their squabbles (for now) and have come to a working understanding.
-Sony owns Spider-Man and all the associated characters like Venom, Doc Ock and so on, but Spider-Man will be allowed to cross over into the Marvel Cinematic Universe.
+Sony owns the movie rights to Spider-Man and all the associated characters like Venom, Doc Ock and so on, but Spider-Man will be allowed to cross over into the Marvel Cinematic Universe.

 Meanwhile Sony will also be using Spider-Man to create their own interconnected universe of superheroes and supervillains.
 And, apparently, that universe has a name just like the Marvel Cinematic Universe.
 The Sony world of superheroes is officially called The Sony Pictures Universe of Marvel Characters, or SPUMC… which if you pronounce it is spumck.
 I don’t know what a spumck is, but it sounds terrible.